 Parents whose children are not admitted in March can indicate if they want to be placed in a wait pool or not.

-If you wish to be considered for the following year, you do not need to apply again.
-However, you should send a letter of intent including updated contact and schedule information and indicating which program you are interested in for the following year.
+If you wish to be considered for the following year, you need to apply again with your updated contact and schedule information and indicating which program you are interested in for the following year.

 The decision to offer a Summer session is made by the Board of Directors each year and admission is not linked to the academic year admissions process.
 Summer enrollment is strictly first come-first served.
 Current students are given priority for admission to the Summer session, and then we open it up to the wider community.